nitesh122/Time_Based_Player/README_CUSTOMIZATION.md

 ```

 ### **Add More Time Blocks:**
-1. Add to `sampleData.timeBlocks` in `init-db.js`
+1. Insert new rows in `time_blocks`
-2. Add corresponding playlist
+2. Add corresponding playlist in `playlists`
-3. Add songs for the playlist
+3. Add songs for the playlist in `songs`
-4. Run `npm run init-db`

 ## 🚀 Production Deployment